Amblydia/Pocketmine-School-Old/docs/htmap/tasks.md

 # Tasks

 ## Creating a Simple Plugin Task
-We'll take our last plugin and adding a simple task to it that tells the user when 10 seconds has past.
+We'll take our last plugin and add a simple task to it that tells the user when 10 seconds have passed.

 First, go to your "Main.php" folder and create a new folder called "tasks".